 You should be mindful of confidentiality when in discussions with parents.
 You cannot always give a guarantee of confidentiality especially if the matter under discussion is related to mandatory reporting.

-School employees should maintain the confidentiality of school information (refer Confidential Information below).
+Stakeholders should maintain the confidentiality of school information (refer Confidential Information below).

-School employees should be aware that there are strong legal requirements around the collection, release and privacy of information.
+Stakeholders should be aware that there are strong legal requirements around the collection, release and privacy of information.

 How to comply